 (iii) Life Membership: is open to any past member of the society, having become a life member of the Southampton University Students Union (SUSU).
 Life Members are entitled to the same rights and privileges as full members except they may not hold office, except for the position of President.
 Life members can be elected at any time upon presentation of proof of SUSU life membership to a member of the committee, and are formally accepted at the AGM.

 (iv) Associate membership: is open to any person who rings regularly with the Guild in Southampton but is not qualified for full membership.
 Associate members can be elected by a majority vote of the committee at a minuted committee meeting, and members are formally accepted at the AGM.
 Membership shall then be reviewed annually at the AGM.
-Associate members shall be entitled to the same rights and privileges as full members except that they may not hold office and are not eligible to contribute to Peals which are to be credited to the Society unless approved by majority vote at an AGM or EGM, and if the band concerned is willing (see 9(i)(a)).
-Associate members can nominate and vote in elections if they are a student at University and the majority approves this at the AGM.
+Associate members shall be entitled to the same rights and privileges as full members except that they may not hold office or ring in peals that are attributed to the society and can only nominate and vote in elections if they are a student at University and the majority approves this at the AGM.

 (v) The Societies Officer must always be provided with an up to date copy of all member names and corresponding student numbers.

 a) The Committee shall have the power to expel any member from the Society, after discussion with the Societies Officer, on the grounds of misconduct, or for conduct of a nature opposed to the objects of the Society and the Students’ Union.